pmndrs/drei/README.md

   segments?: number
   /** The box3 bounds of the cloud, default: [5, 1, 1] */
   bounds?: ReactThreeFiber.Vector3
-  /** How to arrange segments inside the bounds, default: inside (cloud are smaller are the edges) */ concentrate?: 'inside' | 'outside'
+  /** How to arrange segment volume inside the bounds, default: inside (cloud are smaller at the edges) */ concentrate?: 'random' | 'inside' | 'outside'
   /** The general scale of the segments */ scale?: ReactThreeFiber.Vector3
   /** The volume/thickness of the segments, default: 6 */
   volume?: number
+  /** The smallest volume when distributing clouds, default: 0.25 */ smallestVolume?: number
+  /** An optional function that allows you to distribute points and volumes (overriding all settings), default: null
+   *  Both point and volume are factors, point x/y/z can be between -1 and 1, volume between 0 and 1 */
+  distribute?: (cloud: CloudState, index: number) => { point: Vector3; volume?: number }
   /** Growth factor for animated clouds (speed > 0), default: 4 */
   growth?: number
-  /** Animation factor, default: 0.1 */
+  /** Animation factor, default: 0 */
   speed?: number
   /** Camera distance until the segments will fade, default: 10 */ fade?: number
-  /** Opacity, default: 0.8 */
+  /** Opacity, default: 1 */
   opacity?: number
   /** Color, default: white */
   color?: ReactThreeFiber.Color